 But what exactly is this special liquid, and how do you know if you have enough to guard your baby?
 What happens if you have too little or if it begins to leak?
 To help you on your new mommyhood journey, we did the homework for you and created a robust guide that can help answer some of these questions.

 What is amniotic fluid?

-Amniotic fluid is a protective liquid surrounding a baby during pregnancy and helps keep them cushioned from any bumps or sudden movements.
-The fluid is contained in the amniotic sac and provides necessary antibodies, nutrients, and hormones for a fetus’ development.
+Amniotic fluid is a protective liquid surrounding a baby during pregnancy and helps cushion them from bumps or sudden movements.1 The fluid is contained in the amniotic sac and provides necessary antibodies, nutrients, and hormones for a fetus’ development.

 The amniotic fluid is also responsible for keeping your baby safe and helping: